Saanich’s Lambrick Park Lions score silver at high school basketball provincials - Sooke News Mirror

 The Oak Bay Bays downed Claremont 62-54 to finish ninth.

 Both teams lost out of the gate, with Oak Bay dropping an 80-65 loss to Semiahmoo on March 9.
-The Bays came back to defeat North Peace 89-55 on Thursday then fell 88-80 to Abbotsford.
+The Bays came back to defeat North Peace 89-55 on Thursday then defeated Abbotsford 88-80.

 Claremont dropped its first game to Burnaby South 94-62.
 The boys followed up with a pair of wins, 88-56 over Enver Creek and 85-64 over Terry Fox, before facing Oak Bay in the battle for ninth.